terminalcloud/apps/docs/agenti.md

-# Ubuntu 14.04 with Ajenti - Terminal.com Container
+# Ubuntu 14.04 with Ajenti - Terminal

-This container has a full Ubuntu14.04 ready to use and install whatever you want.
+This Terminal has a full Ubuntu14.04 ready to use and install whatever you want.
 To administer this machine in a graphical mode, we're providing *Ajenti*

 ## About Ajenti: